Rusty Whitt

-Russell T. Whitt (born July 6, 1971) is the head strength and conditioning coach for the Troy Trojans football team in Troy, AL. He previously served as an assistant S&C coach with the Army Black Knights football team at the United States Military Academy in West Point, NY in 2019 and as the head S&C coach for the Texas Tech Red Raiders football team in Lubbock, TX from 2016−2018 and the Louisiana-Lafayette Ragin' Cajuns football team in Lafayette, LA from 2010−2016.
+Russell T. Whitt (born July 6, 1971) is the head strength and conditioning coach for the Tulane Green Wave football team in New Orleans, LA.
+He previously served as the head S&C coach with the Troy Trojans football team in Troy, AL from 2020 to 2023.
+He previously served as an assistant S&C coach with the Army Black Knights football team at the United States Military Academy in West Point, NY in 2019 and as the head S&C coach for the Texas Tech Red Raiders football team in Lubbock, TX from 2016 to 2018 and the Louisiana-Lafayette Ragin' Cajuns football team in Lafayette, LA from 2010 to 2016.

 Playing career

-Whitt played safety and linebacker for Abilene Christian University in Abilene, Texas, from 1990−1994.
+Whitt played safety and linebacker for Abilene Christian University in Abilene, Texas, from 1990 to 1994.
 He graduated in 1994, earning a bachelors of science degree in police science and administration.

 Coaching career

 Midwestern State Mustangs

 From August 1995–96, Whitt began his career as a graduate assistant football coach and strength and conditioning coach at Midwestern State University, where he developed strength programs for football, men's soccer, volleyball, and men's and women's basketball.
 He introduced a comprehensive speed, flexibility, and agility development program for football and soccer, and tested his skills as a linebackers, and defensive ends coach.